 Research has shown that residential learning communities are beneficial to college students and help students succeed.
 Join us and get started on the right foot at ETSU!

-Click a living-learning community for more information!
+Click on a Living-Learning Community below for more community-specific information!

 Students who are enrolled in classes in Art and Design, Dance, or Theatre are welcome to participate in the Arts LLC.
+Open to students who are interested in any areas of the arts.
 Residents will connect across different disciplines and practice creativity and collaboration.
-Open to students who are participating in the arts at ETSU.

-Biological Sciences Living-Learning Community (BIO)
+Esports Living-Learning Community

 The Inspire Living-Learning Community is focused on supporting students who receive the Inspire scholarship at ETSU.
 Residents participate in structured in-and-out of class experiences that enhance their academic and social transition.
-This community provides structure for Inspire residents students in their first year at ETSU through graduation..
+This community provides structure for Inspire residents students in their first year at ETSU through graduation.

 Must enter as a Freshman